Dejital/dejital.github.com/projects.md

 ### [Exploring the New Zealand Puzzle](https://github.com/Dejital/new-zealand-puzzle) (2012)

-A research project at Rockhurst University prepared with professor Dr. Keith Brandt.
-It is a program designed to solve a very dififcult, pre-existing puzzle recursively, as well as generate new puzzle boards.
+A research project at Rockhurst University done alongside professor Dr. Keith Brandt.
+It is a program designed to solve a very difficult, pre-existing puzzle recursively, as well as generate new puzzle boards.
 The project won the **Rockhurst Outstanding Research Award** in 2012.
 [(source)](https://github.com/Dejital/new-zealand-puzzle)